NyanPham/atari-volley/README.md

 <h3 align="center">Nyan's Volley ball</h3>
   <p align="center">
-    Simple Volley ball game in 6502 assembly on Atari 2600
+    Simple Volley ball game in 6502 assembly on Atari 2600.
+    This is my own implementation of making a game in atari without tutorials.
+The project is simple and not practical in modern world, yet fun and nostalgic for me.
+I'm not a geek, but programming in assembly language gives me a sense of freedom despite its limitation.
     <br />
     <a href="https://github.com/NyanPham/atari-volley"><strong>Explore the docs »</strong></a>
     <br />